Haivision/srt/docs/API-functions.md

 * `msgno`: Message number that can be sent by both sender and receiver, although it is required that this value remain monotonic in subsequent send calls.
 Normally message numbers start with 1 and increase with every message sent.

+* `grpdata`: Array to be filled by the group data state after the operation.
+Only existing elements will be filled and only if the current number of members isn't greater than the size specified in `grpdata_size`.

+* `grpdata_size`: the size of the `grpdata` array should be passed here when calling the function.
+After the call this value should contain the actual number of members in the group and the filled items in `grpdata` array.

+For more information about `SRT_SOCKGROUPDATA` and obtaining the group data, please refer to [srt_group_data](#srt_group_data).
+Note that the group data filling by `srt_sendmsg2` and `srt_recvmsg2` calls differs in one aspect to `srt_group_data`: member sockets that were found broken after the operation will appear in the group data with `SRTS_BROKEN` state once after the operation was done, although the sockets assigned to these members are already closed and they are removed as members already.
+In case of `srt_group_data` they will not appear at all.

 **Helpers for `SRT_MSGCTRL`:**